ialexi/rootsjs/README.md

 		// not sure if this should work some other way;
 		// would like to separate DB from model-server; should it be implemented
 		// as message handler too?
-Might not be too tricky... var result = this.store.query(this.model);
+Might not be too tricky...

+		// if this were distributed, we could probably dispatch this to a bunch of
+		// db servers, and let them respond back whenever. var result = this.store.query(this.model);
 		result.callback(function(result){
 			// one way to do it (perhaps best way, perhaps not...)